Functions

 Function Description: Returns the current system time of the client.

-Applicable Fields: In WHERE or INSERT statements, it can only act on TIMESTAMP type fields.
+Applicable Fields: When used in WHERE or INSERT statements, it can only be applied to fields of TIMESTAMP type.

 Nested Subquery Support: Applicable to both inner and outer queries.